Avis-shek/Avis-shek/README.md

 ### 🧭 About Me

 Hello!
-I’m a computer science graduate with a deep passion for turning ideas into impactful software.
-Whether it's developing immersive gameplay mechanics or building intelligent systems, I enjoy working at the intersection of logic and creativity.
+I’m a Computer Science graduate with a passion for solving real-world problems through clean, impactful software.
+From building smart web apps to experimenting with machine learning models, I enjoy turning complex ideas into elegant digital solutions.

-- 🎓 CS Graduate with Honors
+🎓 CS Graduate with Honors

-- 🎮 Indie Game Developer (Unity + C#)
-- 🌐 Web, ML, and Full-Stack Enthusiast
-- Mobile app developer
+💻 Full-Stack & Software Developer

+🤖 AI & Machine Learning Enthusiast

+📱 Mobile App Developer

+🎮 Dabbled in 2D Game Dev with Unity (C#)

-- 🇳🇵 From the beautiful hills of Nepal
+🇳🇵 Proudly from the beautiful hills of Nepal

-I believe that great code, like great art, tells a story—and I'm here to write mine one repo at a time.
+I believe that great code, like great art, tells a story and I'm here to write mine one repo at a time.

 ---